 12. The statues of Mausolus and his sister-wife Artemisia II were part of a much larger statue that was located on top of the roof of the Mausoleum.
 It depicted them in a massive stone chariot being pulled by 4 horses.

 13. The 4 sculptors that were hired to create the statues and reliefs that decorated the mausoleum were Leochares, Bryaxis, Scopas of Paros, and Timotheus.
-Remarkably enough they were actually competitors as well and probably earned a more than decent commission for their work.
+Remarkably enough they were actually competitors as well and probably earned a great commission for their work.

 14. Even though Halicarnassus was the capital of Caria, a small regional kingdom within the Achaemenid Empire (The First Persian Empire), Mausolus not only spoke Greek but also founded many cities of Greek design in his region.
 He generally embraced the Hellenic culture and admired the Greek way of life and the way of government.

 15. Even though the city of Halicarnassus was invaded multiple times, it was always kept intact by the invaders.
 This includes the siege of Halicarnassus by Alexander the Great in 334 B.C., attacks by pirates in 62 and 58 B.C., and the Romans, who even named their own tombs Mausolea.

 16. Artemisia II’s reign only lasted 2 years and was welcomed with considerable opposition.
 Some of the Greek islands and coastal cities rejected the idea of having a female ruler.

 17. Artemisia II’s extraordinary grief took weird proportions.
 She is believed to have been pouring his ashes in her drinks, and slowly succumbed to her loss leading to her own demise.
 In the words of Italian poet Giovanni Boccaccio she is: